-Long haired German Shepherds are also called Long coat german shepherd, Long stock hair GSD, Long stock coat, Long stock hair with an undercoat or Coaties german shepherd.
-There are mainly two types of German shepherd coat.
+Long-haired German Shepherds are also called Long coat German shepherd, Long stock hair GSD, Long stock coat, Long stock hair with an undercoat, or Coates German shepherd.
+There are mainly two types of German shepherd coats.

 In 1899, a dog club called the Verein für Deutsche Schäferhunde (SV) e.V. was founded by Captain Max von Stephanitz.
 He firmly believed that the standard of the German Shepherd breed should not include dogs with long hair.